yusefnapora/m1-multimc-hack/README.md

 ## Minecraft Version Compatibility

-Minecraft versions prior to 1.14 crash with OpenGL errors on launch.
-If you care enough, you could probably get them to work by figuring out which version of LWJGL those versions depend on and compiling them yourself.
-You'd probably also have to add some logic to the wrapper script to make sure you use the right LWJGL version for the corresponding Minecraft version.
-Not worth it to me personally, but you do you :)
+All versions of Minecraft should work in this fork

 ## Support, etc

-No support here, sorry.
-I set this up as a favor for a friend for Xmas, and I won't actually have an M1 Mac of my own for a few weeks.
-Also, I've got a new baby and don't really have time to help.
+I did none of the work here except for stitching files from a few competing forks together.

 The files `lwjglfat.jar` and all libraries in the `lwjglnatives` folder were compiled by Tanmay from the source available at https://www.lwjgl.org/source and are subject to its [BSD-style license terms](https://github.com/LWJGL/lwjgl3/blob/master/LICENSE.md).

-The `mcwrap.py` script was written by me (Yusef Napora), and is public domain.
+The `mcwrap.py` script was written by Yusef Napora, and is public domain.
 Please feel free to fork and improve, but expect PRs & issues, etc to be routed to the Sirius Cybernetics Corporation, Complaints Division.
 [Share and Enjoy!](https://hitchhikers.fandom.com/wiki/Share_and_Enjoy)